funkyOne/fortyTwo.Docs/README.md

 ## Authentication
 All request to the API must be signed.
-If you don't supply authentification info, you will get a `400 Bad Request`.
+If you don't supply authentication info, you will get a `400 Bad Request`.
-Read the [authentication guide](https://github.com/funkyOne/fortyTwo.Docs/blob/master/ApplicationAuthentification.md) to get started.
+Read the [authentication guide](https://github.com/funkyOne/fortyTwo.Docs/blob/master/Authentication.md) to get started.

 ## XML or JSON, you decide
 The FortyTwo server can serve and handle JSON or XML data.
 It depends on `ContenType` request header you specify.